NPR Shopping Cart Economics: How Prices Changed At A Walmart In 1 Year

 Toolmaker Stanley Black & Decker — whose screwdriver is in NPR's basket — warned last October that it would start raising prices this year to offset $200 million in new production costs caused by tariffs.
 A spokeswoman told NPR: "While we manufacture much in the U.S., we do have a global supply chain that we rely on with manufacturing across the globe."

 NPR is also tracking the price of a colorful girls bicycle with training wheels, made by Kent International.
-CEO Arnold Kamler declined to speak to Walmart prices, but said his company has "found it necessary to increase our prices by a minimum of 15%" because of higher tariffs.
+CEO Arnold Kamler declined to address Walmart prices, but said his company has "found it necessary to increase our prices by a minimum of 15%" because of higher tariffs.

 Not easy to shift manufacturing